 One of the most exciting ways to motivate students to love science is to encourage them to visit a space center.
 Budget.com describes the Johnson Space Center’s exhibit in detail and it even includes a space shuttle replica, a lunar module, and other exhibits that are fun and educational for all ages.
 Or perhaps traveling to other museums such as the Air and Space Museum in Washington DC could be even more exciting with the opportunity for students to even try astronaut food in the gift shop.
 Students can feel the wonder and energy of outer space by viewing amazing science exhibits, see an awesome show or maybe even meet an astronaut.
 Viewing the reality of science up close will help to make it more real.

 Whatever you do, trying to make science fun for your students won’t go unnoticed.
+This includes incorporating technology and its advances.
+Connections Academy says that technology can be helpful and improves our daily lives.
+Let it improve your daily way of teaching students the benefits of science.
 Students can tell when you’re making a real effort to help them understand something, and they’ll reciprocate by doing their best to improve their understanding as well.
 Speak to them enthusiastically, so they feel excited.
 Encourage them through inspirational words, meaningful actions, and involvement.
 For more tutoring tips and tricks, check out our blog!